Supplemental Nutrition Assistance Program: 2021 Thrifty Food Plan modernization and update

 As directed by the US Farm Bill Agriculture Improvement Act of 2018 and the Biden administration January 22, 2021 Executive Order, the USDA implemented the first cost adjustment to the Thrifty Food Plan since its introduction in 1975.
 The Thrifty Food Plan is not dependent on geographical location, rather everyone is allocated the same amount of money.
-The USDA went on the evaluate the four aspects including current food prices within the typical American diet, dietary guidance, and the available nutrients in food items.
+The USDA went on to evaluate the four aspects including current food prices within the typical American diet, dietary guidance, and the available nutrients in food items.
 The Thrifty Food Plan, 2021, is based on the needs of a family of four as defined by law, and sets $835.57 as the monthly cost for the reference family.
 This is a 21.03% increase from the prior amount (adjusted for current prices), or an increase of $4.79 per day for the reference family of four.
 These changes are permanent, and went into effect October 1, 2021.'

-2022 outage

-On August 28, 2022, outages were reported across multiples states for the payment system, including the EBT program.